RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/41-MRK.md

 <sup>29</sup> And when his disciples heard [of it], they came and took up his corpse, and laid it in a tomb.
 <sup>30</sup> And the apostles gathered themselves together unto Jesus, and told him all things, both what they had done, and what they had taught.
 <sup>31</sup> And he said unto them, Come ye yourselves apart into a desert place, and rest a while: for there were many coming and going, and they had no leisure so much as to eat.
-<sup>32</sup> And they departed into a desert place by ship privately .
+<sup>32</sup> And they departed into a desert place by ship privately.
 <sup>33</sup> And the people saw them departing, and many knew him, and ran afoot thither out of all cities, and outwent them, and came together unto him.
 <sup>34</sup> And Jesus, when he came out, saw much people, and was moved with compassion toward them, because they were as sheep not having a shepherd: and he began to teach them many things.
 <sup>35</sup> And when the day was now far spent, his disciples came unto him, and said, This is a desert place, and now the time [is] far passed:
 <sup>36</sup> Send them away, that they may go into the country round about, and into the villages, and buy themselves bread: for they have nothing to eat.
 <sup>37</sup> He answered and said unto them, Give ye them to eat.
 And they say unto him, Shall we go and buy two hundred pennyworth of bread, and give them to eat?
 <sup>38</sup>  He saith unto them, How many loaves have ye? go and see.
 And when they knew, they say, Five, and two fishes.
 <sup>39</sup> And he commanded them to make all sit down by companies upon the green grass.
-<sup>40</sup> And they sat down in ranks , by hundreds, and by fifties.
+<sup>40</sup> And they sat down in ranks, by hundreds, and by fifties.
 <sup>41</sup> And when he had taken the five loaves and the two fishes, he looked up to heaven, and blessed, and brake the loaves, and gave [them] to his disciples to set before them; and the two fishes divided he among them all.
 <sup>42</sup> And they did all eat, and were filled.
 <sup>43</sup> And they took up twelve baskets full of the fragments, and of the fishes.